Everything You Need To Know About Trump's Family Separation Policy

 Is the crisis over?

-No. Families won't be separated, but instead will be held in immigration detention centres indefinitely.
-If this is something you're against, volunteer with and donate to organisations on the ground, go to a protest, and call your elected representatives.
+No. Families won't be separated, but instead will be held in immigration detention centers indefinitely.
+If this is something you're against, volunteer with and donate to organizations on the ground, go to a protest, and call your elected representatives.

 Here are our guides on how to help these children and their parents, on how to call Congress, and on all the upcoming protests against Trump’s zero-tolerance policy.

-Note: This story was originally published at 2:40 p.m.
-It has since been updated.